 Sponges are of particular interest to cancer drug researchers.
-In fact, the authors of a review on the topic even refer to them as a "drug treasure house."
-They write:
+In fact, the authors of a

 "Every year, around 5,300 different natural products and new compounds have been isolated from marine sponges. [...]
 Such compounds proved to have antibacterial, antiviral, antifungal, antimalarial, antitumor, immunosuppressive, and cardiovascular activity."